benmak11/hitchhkr-dev/README.md

 ## Current status of development

-This application is currently still under development but the code freeze date is set for `September 20th, 2017`.
+**N/A**

 ### Important notice

-The *master* `branch` will serve as the release cycle branch but all other branches of development will be hidden.
+The *latest* `branch` will serve as the release cycle branch but all other branches of development will be hidden.

+Application is complete - please download and take a look 😃